szarazd/F.R.A.C.T.A.L./README.md

 # neighstruct
-Program to analyse short-range order, chains and rings in atomic network
+Program to analyse short-range order, chains and rings in atomic networks